Welcome to our list of virtual happy hour games, ideas, and activities.

 A quick round of trivia is familiar, refreshing, and a great way to encourage interaction on your next virtual happy hour.

 For a successful round of trivia, you need:

 And that’s it; anything else, like technology or similar resources, is optional.

 For the engaging host, we recommend asking for volunteers.
 The trivia host doesn’t have to be the event planner or manager; it could be any team member that wants to take on the role.
 Provide paid time for the person to prepare.

 Here is a list of virtual happy hour trivia questions you can use:

 And check out our post about how to play virtual happy hour trivia for rules and guidelines.

-Our virtual trivia sessions are 60 minutes, and available via Zoom, Webex, Meet and other platforms.
+Our virtual trivia sessions are 60 minutes and are available via Zoom, Webex, Meet, and other platforms.

 Learn more about Virtual Team Trivia.